duskoutlaw/tower_of_hanoi/README.md

 The time it took to complete the assignment
 Wren's portion - 30-40min
-Armen -
+Armen - 30 minutes
 Zain - 50-60 minutes

 A brief note on each team member’s contributions
-Wren - creating the base recursion statement and testing edge cases Armen -
+Wren - creating the base recursion statement and testing edge cases Armen - PDF write-up for presentation and explanation of recursion from Wren's code and Zain's presentation. included docx for revision
 Zain - Development of the visualization portion and the rods dictionary.

 For your submission in Canvas, make sure to submit your (1) README file, (2) .ipynb file, and (3) .pdf file of a write-up that discusses the Math behind the recursive statements.
 Only one team member needs to submit on behalf of the group.

-===Arman===
-We've still got to do the write-up and the UI.
-I'm fine doing either.
-I've got it locally, just need to sit down and do it.
-I'll have it in today so we can all look at it.